DanielTakeshi/Paper_Notes/reinforcement_learning/#Exploration:_A_Study_of_Count-Based_Exploration_for_Deep_Reinforcement_Learning.md

 Nice simple idea, interesting results, figures unreadable.
 It will be interesting to see if it gets accepted into ICLR 2017.

+I guess another takeaway is to ask myself if I can use hash tables in some way for my work.
+They're pretty common.

 [1]:https://danieltakeshi.github.io/2016/11/25/frame-skipping-and-preprocessing-for-deep-q-networks-on-atari-2600-games/